By Kim Frolander, Vineyard Missions Blogger

 Meet David Crim (read full interview)

-David traveled around Nicaragua about a month ago.
+David traveled around a Latin American country about a month ago.
 He was gone for a week and was 40 years old at the time.
-He has served in Nicaragua since 2006, sometimes making 2-3 trips annually, and leading multiple teams.
+He has served in there since 2006, sometimes making 2-3 trips annually, and leading multiple teams.

 The Re-entry Interview in Panel Format: